Family Reunification Residency · Serbia Updated June 2026

 Family reunification FAQ

-Family reunification residency is available to close family members of a person who already holds a valid Serbian temporary or permanent residence permit.
-Qualifying family members typically include a legally married spouse, dependent unmarried children under a certain age threshold, and dependent parents where dependency can be clearly demonstrated.
+It's available to close family members of someone who already holds a valid Serbian temporary or permanent residence permit.
+Qualifying members typically include a legally married spouse, dependent unmarried children under a certain age threshold, and dependent parents where dependency can be clearly demonstrated.
 The sponsor must meet financial and accommodation requirements as part of the application.
-Eligibility is confirmed on the consultation call based on your specific family situation and existing permit basis.
+Eligibility is confirmed on the consultation call based on your specific family situation and permit basis.

 Well-prepared applications with complete, correctly authenticated documentation typically take 4–8 weeks from submission to permit issuance.
-The most common cause of delay is incomplete or incorrectly prepared documentation — missing apostilles, uncertified translations, or incorrectly structured financial evidence — which results in the application being returned and the timeline extended.
-Relocation Serbia prepares complete applications before submission to avoid these delays.
+The most common cause of delay is incomplete or incorrectly prepared documentation — missing apostilles, uncertified translations, or incorrectly structured financial evidence — which gets the application returned.
+We prepare complete applications before submission to avoid these delays.

 Yes — multiple family members can be processed simultaneously.
-We coordinate all applications together so that the entire family achieves legal status at the same time, with aligned permit dates and a shared renewal cycle.
-Processing family members together is generally more efficient than processing them sequentially, and it ensures no family member is left in legal limbo while others are already permitted.
+We coordinate all applications together so the entire family achieves legal status at the same time, with aligned permit dates and a shared renewal cycle.
+Processing together is more efficient than sequentially, and ensures no family member is left in legal limbo while others are already permitted.

-Serbian law's family reunification framework is primarily structured around legal marriage.
-Unmarried partners do not automatically qualify under the spousal reunification category.
-However, where a long-term unmarried partnership can be established through official documentation and where there are shared children, alternative approaches may be available.
-We assess non-standard relationship situations on the consultation call and advise on the most appropriate pathway for your specific circumstances.
+Serbia's family reunification framework is primarily structured around legal marriage, so unmarried partners don't automatically qualify under the spousal category.
+However, where a long-term unmarried partnership can be established through official documentation, or where there are shared children, alternative approaches may be available.
+We assess non-standard relationship situations on the consultation call and advise on the most appropriate pathway.

 Ready to bring your family to Serbia?